 Students at Evergreen have the chance to pair up with older/ younger students for Reading Buddies.
 These pairings change mid-way through the year and allow for interconnectedness in the student community and mentoring opportunities such as supported reading and writing activities.

-Since 2018, Juniper and Spruce students (grades 4-8) have participated in the PowerPlay Young Entrepreneurs educational program.
-Over the course of several weeks, students are tasked with product design, development, marketing, costing and sales.
-The program culminates in a craft fair where students have a chance to interact with real customers and earn real money.
+The Maker Fair provides Juniper and Spruce students (grades 4-8) an opportunity to develop their entrepreneurial skills.
+Students design, develop and market a product to sell within the school community, relying on their market research to determine if their product meets a need, and to help establish their budgets and prices.
+The program culminates in a craft fair where students interact with real customers and earn real money.
 Since a portion of their profits go to charity, the impact of giving is also explored.